-Abou B. Bamba teaches Africa-related courses in History and AFS, including the Introduction to African Studies and a course on Aid and Volunteering in Africa.
-He also offers courses in African History and Society (before and after 1880), African Environmental History (1800 to present day), Europe-Africa-Asia Interactions (1750-1900), France & Africa in Global Context, and Decolonization in Africa in the Twentieth Century.
+Abou B. Bamba teaches Africa-related courses in the Africana Studies (AFS) program and the History Department.
+In AFS, he regularly teaches the Introduction to African Studies; a course on the representation of Africa in historical discourse and fiction; and an advanced course on Aid and Volunteering in Africa.
+In the History Department, he also offers an introductory course in world history regarding the "long 19th century;" survey courses in African History and Society (before and after 1880); and advanced courses in African Environmental History (1800 to present day), France & Africa in Global Context, and Decolonization in Africa in the Twentieth Century.
 Originally from the Ivory Coast, Abou Bamba was early on fascinated by foreign cultures.
 This interest initially led him to concentrate on the study of foreign languages (English and Spanish) in college.
 Subsequently, he earned a Master's degree in American Studies from Université d’Abidjan-Cocody, a certificate in G.I.S., and a PhD in History, both from Georgia State University.

 - “An Unconventional Challenge to Apartheid: The Ivorian Dialogue Diplomacy with South Africa, 1960-1978.”
 International Journal of African Historical Studies 47, 1 (2014): 77-99.

 - “Transnationalising Decolonisation: The Print Media, American Public Spheres, and France’s Imperial Exit in West Africa.”
 Journal of Transatlantic Studies 11, 4 (Fall 2013): 327-49.

 - “At the Edge of the Modern?
 Diplomacy, Public Relations, and Media Practices during Houphouët-Boigny’s 1962 Visit to the U.S.” Diplomacy & Statecraft 22, 2 (Summer 2011): 219-238.